-Maths, English, Combined Science and PRE are compulsory subjects in all schools.
+Maths, English and Combined Science are compulsory subjects in all schools.

-We offer a flexible and personalised curriculum giving students the opportunity to complete up to 10 GCSEs, plus the potential for adding Further Maths.
+We offer a flexible and personalised curriculum giving students the opportunity to complete up to 10 GCSEs.
 Having a range of option choices provides the right balance of breadth and depth for each individual.
 Trying to squeeze more GCSEs into the curriculum reduces the number of lessons per week for that subject and most likely will result in lower GCSE grades and higher student and parent stress levels.